Topological shape transform for thymus structures: Results

-We first used the silhouette analysis \cite{Rousseeuw1987Silhouette} to find the best $k$ for each clustering.
-The results suggest a maximal cluster purity at 2 clusters for both the shape and the cell composition based clustering.
+We first used the silhouette analysis \cite{Rousseeuw1987Silhouette} (a standard way to choose the number of clusters) to find the best $k$ for each clustering.
+The results suggest the highest silhouette score at 2 clusters for both the shape and the cell composition based clustering.
 In practice, 2-medoid results do not provide sufficient biological granularity so we fixed $k=3$ in both the SampEuler and the cell enrichment ratio-based clustering (\Cref{fig:main_4}\textit{A}).
 To complement the cell enrichment based clustering we calculated the average cell type enrichment ratios for key cortical cell types (\Cref{fig:main_4}\textit{B}).
 We observe that the overall spatial arrangement of the shape-clustering is largely preserved with age (\Cref{fig:main_4}\textit{A} i and iii), but this does not hold for the cell enrichment-based clustering.
 To quantify this observation, we computed the proportion of shape clusters within each cell enrichment ratio cluster separately for each age group (\Cref{fig:main_4}\textit{C}).
-The confusion matrices reveal that for the young tissue, the shape and the cell enrichment ratio-based clustering shows overlap, with higher intensity concentrated along the diagonal (\Cref{fig:main_4}\textit{C} i).
+The confusion matrices reveal that for the young tissue, the shape and the cell enrichment ratio-based clustering show overlap, with higher intensity concentrated along the diagonal (\Cref{fig:main_4}\textit{C} i).
 For the old tissue, however, the cell enrichment clusters representing the sub-capsular, deep cortical, and cortico-medullary areas (\Cref{fig:main_4}\textit{A} iv) all show preferential association with shape cluster 2 (\Cref{fig:main_4}\textit{A} iii).
-To confirm this observation, we selected CD4 and CD8 double-negative, type 3 thymocytes (DN3s; a cell type that in young thymi is typically associated with the sub-capsular localization; \textit{SI Appendix}, Fig.\ S13\textit{A}) and investigated whether there is a significant shift of that population into the deeper cortex with age.
-Qualitatively, the DN3 population in old thymi appears to be more diffuse and less confined to the sub-capsular area than in young (\textit{SI Appendix}, Fig.\ 13\textit{B}).
-To see if this qualitative difference is significant, we computed the distances between the capsule and all DN3 centroids within a 500 $\mu$m (sub-capsular) range for all samples (examples shown in \textit{SI Appendix}, Fig.\ 13\textit{C}).
-Then, we compared the resulting distributions of cell distances using a two-sample t-test (p = 6.3e-11) and a Wilcoxon test (p = 3.1e-18).
+To confirm this observation, we selected CD4 and CD8 double-negative, type 3 thymocytes (DN3s; a cell type that in young thymi is typically associated with the sub-capsular localization; \textit{SI Appendix}, Fig. S13\textit{A}) and investigated whether there is a significant shift of that population into the deeper cortex with age.
+Qualitatively, the DN3 population in old thymi appears to be more diffuse and less confined to the sub-capsular area than in young (\textit{SI Appendix}, Fig. S13\textit{B}).
+To see if this qualitative difference is significant, we computed the distances between the capsule and all DN3 centroids within a $500\,\mu$m (sub-capsular) range for all samples (examples shown in \textit{SI Appendix}, Fig. S13\textit{C-D}).
+Then, we compared the resulting distributions of cell distances using a two-sample t-test ($p = 6.3\times10^{-11}$) and a Wilcoxon test ($p = 3.1\times10^{-18}$).
 These significantly different distributions indicate that DN3s in older thymi are less tightly localized to the sub-capsular region, suggesting that location-specific cellular organization in the sub-capsular region is disrupted with age.